ahoskins/Winston/README.md

 ###### similar sections

-Two sections are similar if they have:
+Sections are similar if they have:
 - equal `course`
 - equal `component`
 - equal `startTime`
 - equal `endTime`

-Importantly, they will have:
+Importantly, they may have:
 - varying `section`
 - varying `campus`
 - varying `capacity`